Drill into a campaign

 Performance Max has a different set of sub-entities, so the tabs change:

-• Asset groups.
+- Asset groups.
 Each asset group in the campaign with cost, conversions, ROAS, and ad strength.
 Click a group name to drill in.

-• Placements.
-Where ads ran across YouTube, Display partners, and other surfaces.
-Google only reports impressions here, not cost or clicks.
+- Placements.
+Where ads ran, across YouTube, Display partners, and other surfaces.
+Google reports only impressions here, not cost or clicks.
 Click the external link icon to open the placement URL in a new tab.

-Drilling into an asset group
+Drill into an asset group

 Image assets